-- (1) The following shall remain confidential in accordance with §§2-156-380(1), 2-156-400 and/or 2-156-401 of the Ordinance or as may be otherwise required by law: (i) identity of a person requesting any formal or informal advisory opinion; (ii) and/or whether a request for an opinion was made; (iii) the substance of the request; (iv) the identity of any person(s) whose conduct is involved in the set of circumstances described in the request, or whose identity appears in or as part of any formal or informal advisory opinion; and (v) all Board and staff writings, information, communications in any manner, intelligence and knowledge, materials, files, papers, notes, drafts, minutes, memoranda or similar items in any medium, if applicable, arising from the request or from the requestor, subject, person whose identity appears as part of a request with respect to formal or informal advisory opinions or other person with whom the Board or Board staff communicated with respect to any opinion.
+(1) The following shall remain confidential in accordance with §§2-156-380(l), 2-156-400 and/or 2-156-401 of the Ordinance or as may be otherwise required by law: (i) identity of a person requesting any formal or informal advisory opinion; (ii) and/or whether a request for an opinion was made; (iii) the substance of the request; (iv) the identity of any person(s) whose conduct is involved in the set of circumstances described in the request, or whose identity appears in or as part of any formal or informal advisory opinion; and (v) all Board and staff writings, information, communications in any manner, intelligence and knowledge, materials, files, papers, notes, drafts, minutes, memoranda or similar items in any medium, if applicable, arising from the request or from the requestor, subject, person whose identity appears as part of a request with respect to formal or informal advisory opinions or other person with whom the Board or Board staff communicated with respect to any opinion.
 No Board or staff member shall disclose any of these to any person or agency outside of the Board and its staff, unless required or provided by the Ordinance or these Rules, or as may be otherwise required by law.
-However, any party requesting or named in an advisory opinion or informal advisory opinion may waive his or her confidentiality by filing written notice with the Board, specifying to what that person waives his or her ability to assert confidentiality. - (2) A person who requested a formal or informal advisory opinion or whose conduct is the subject thereof may disseminate that opinion, provided that the person does not reveal the identity of any other person whose conduct is involved in the set of circumstances described in the advisory opinion, unless such other person also waives the confidentiality of his or her identity by filing written notice with the Board. - (3) If any person uses a Board opinion as evidence in any investigation or disciplinary proceeding, the Board shall, if presented by the investigating authority with a written, signed waiver of confidentiality from the opinion's subject, disclose non-public or confidential information as specified in the waiver relating to the advisory opinion, including the opinion itself, that does not compromise a third party's confidentiality to an investigating authority or any other City department conducting an investigation or disciplinary proceeding.
+However, any party requesting or named in an advisory opinion or informal advisory opinion may waive their confidentiality by filing written notice with the Board and/or the investigating authority, specifying as to what that person waives their confidentiality.